Awakno/Bob-Games/README.md

 ## Bob games

-Game developed in 3 hours because I don't have life.
-Can have a lot of bugs & glitch but I don't care.
+Game developed in 3 hours because I don't have life.He can have (he have) a lot of bugs & glitch but I don't care.

 If you would like to push a commit, create a pull request I will maybe merge her.